CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/06-Setup-FsLogix.md

    ![ws name.](media/fs2.png)

-   >**Note:** This will enable your storage account to domain join under Azure Active Domain Join services
+>**Note:** Setting this property implicitly *"domain joins"* the storage account with the associated Azure AD DS deployment.
+Azure AD DS authentication over SMB is then enabled for all new and existing file shares in the storage account.

 8. Then click on **Save**.